maishathasin/Bayesian-Reading-Group/presentation_notes.md

 Presentation notes

-## Very incoherent, presentation notes, most of these notes will not make sense alone, so proceed with caution !
+## Very incoherent, presentation notes, most of these notes will not make sense standalone, so proceed with caution !